aditen/hw-cs-sb-classifier/README.md

 torch.use_deterministic_algorithms(True)

 # :ledger: TODOs
-* May originate from the future work of the thesis
+* May originate from the future work of the thesis (error analysis on student level etc.)